programistka/personal-website/content/blog/comparing-react-to-react-native/index.md

 ### Routing & Navigation

-React Native has 2 popular choices for implementing native navigation in an application: [React Navigation](https://reactnavigation.org/) & [React Native Navigation](https://wix.github.io/react-native-navigation/#/).
+React Native has 2 popular choices for implementing native navigation in an application: <Link to="https://reactnavigation.org/">React Navigation</Link> & <Link to="https://wix.github.io/react-native-navigation/#/">React Native Navigation</Link>.
 Really great original names if you ask me.
 Personally, React Native Navigation is the solution I prefer since it uses the actual native navigation API associated with iOS and Android, whereas React Navigation’s implementation is done purely in JavaScript.

 Honestly, incorporating Navigation on Native can be painful when dealing with complex nested routing and styling navigation related elements isn’t always obvious.
 Routing React web apps is much simpler.